COSC3020/fibonacci-invariants-qdog307/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 You do not need to prove that the invariant is correct.
 Add your answer to this markdown file.

+##Answers
+The time invariant makes sure that before calculating the numberfor index I, the previous values have been calculated and stored becasue they are imporant for the next value to be correct.
+In my code it makes sure that when it calls computeFib(i) that j<=i-1.
+This relationship checks that it has been calculated and stored in the array, if it has not been then it will continue to calculate the value.
+This is doing it in order with i-1 and i-2 then storing the value in an array.

+##Sources
+https://www.geeksforgeeks.org/java-fibonacci-series/, I liked hoe they used the idea of an array to store old values, it is where I got the array idea.

+"I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."